zallek/TimberbornToolShortcuts/README.md

 ## Installation

-- Decompress archive in your BepinEx plugin folder.
+- Decompress the zip archive in your plugins folder `BepInEx\plugins`.

+## Configuration

+- Add or change key bindings using the plugin configuration file in `BepInEx\config`.